Winsplit/e-paper75/README.md

 # e-paper75

 I stopped working on this due to the fact that Waveshare e-paper displays do not work so well with information that regularly needs to be refreshed.
-When the display is refreshing it blinks a couple of times and it is really annoying.Now I will use the display for information that does not need to be refreshed so often......
+When the display is refreshing it blinks a couple of times and it is really annoying.

+Now I will use the display for information that does not need to be refreshed so often......

 Software, ESPHome